-(m) Right-of-use Assets and Lease Obligations
+(m) Right-of-use ("ROU") Assets and Lease Obligations

-At the inception of a contract, the Company assesses if the agreement is or contains a lease arrangement.
+At the inception of a contract, the Company assesses if the agreement is or contains a lease.
 A lease arrangement exists if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
-The Company recognizes a ROU asset and lease obligation with respect to all lease arrangements where the lease term is greater than 12 months.
-Leases with a term of 12 months or less and variable rent expenses are recognized as an expense in the consolidated statements of net earnings when performance relating to those expenses has occurred.
+The Company recognizes a ROU asset and lease obligation with respect to all lease arrangements with a lease term greater than 12 months.
+Leases with a term of 12 months or less and variable rent expenses are recognized as an expense in the Consolidated Statements of Net (Loss) Earnings when performance relating to those expenses has occurred.